SummaryRead the full fact sheet

 - Wash the affected area well and soothe the pain with ice packs or clean iced water.

-- Applying pressure is not recommended for red-back spider bites and often worsens the pain.
+- Do not apply pressure for red-back spider bites as it often worsens the pain.

 - Find immediate medical help.